guardian/gateway/docs/okta/sessions.md

 We use a session length of 90 days for this, and will be automatically refreshed when a user goes though an OAuth flow, for example the Authorization Code flow.

+Since other domains cannot read this cookie, we set a proxy cookie (the existing `GU_U`) cookie, which can be used to identify whether the user _might_ have an Okta session set.

 ### Application Session

 We generally call this the OAuth Session, Local Session, or App Session internally, but is known in the Okta documentation as the Application Session.